TODO Add check function for valid inv_species / out_species combinations

 else:

-"No valid response type defined in config for", spec
+raise KeyError("No valid response type defined in config for", spec)

 return species_rf, species_tau